 What are some special features of this PhD programme?

-Next to earning your degree from Erasmus University Rotterdam, an institution that is consistently ranked among the top 3% of the world’s best universities, studying the PhD Urban Development and Governance also means that you can take advantage of:
+Next to earning your degree from Erasmus University Rotterdam, an institution that is consistently ranked among the top 3% of the world’s best universities, choosing a PhD in Urban Development and Governance at IHS also means that you can take advantage of:

-Apart from your regular PhD curriculum, you will also have the opportunity to attend activities of the IHS MSc in Urban Management and Development activities at IHS, including events like Urban Vision lecture series.
+Apart from your PhD trajectory, you will also have the opportunity to attend the MSc in Urban Management and Development activities at IHS, including events like Urban Vision lecture series.
 These activities involve attending or giving guest lectures and the possibility of assisting in Masters thesis supervision so PhD students can learning what it means to be a supervisor.

 "IHS provides us with free room to research our own topics of interest, giving us the opportunity to open our vision and mind.
 Thanks to this stimulating environment, we can work on the belief of better cities."